benstaniford/comfy-load-last-image/README.md

 ## Support

-If you encounter any issues, please create an issue on the GitHub repository.
+If you encounter any issues, please create an issue on the GitHub repository with:
+- Your ComfyUI version
+- The error message (if any)
+- A description of what you were trying to do
+- Your operating system

+## License

+MIT License - see LICENSE file for details.